nickbrandt/GitLab/doc/user/project/import/index.md

 then restore it on the new server.

-In the event of merging two GitLab instances together (for example, both instances have existing data on them and one can't be wiped), refer to the instructions in [Migrating from self-hosted GitLab to GitLab.com](#migrating-from-self-hosted-gitlab-to-gitlabcom).
+In the event of merging two GitLab instances together (for example, both instances have existing data on them and one can't be wiped), refer to the instructions in [Migrating from self-managed GitLab to GitLab.com](#migrating-from-self-managed-gitlab-to-gitlabcom).

 Additionally, you can migrate users using the [Users API](../../../api/users.md) with an admin user.